Shop around for a better deal

 But a panel of this size could generate more electricity than you need and save you a massive £770 a year.
 What’s more, you might qualify for a grant to help with or even cover the costs.

-You can find out more about renewable energy here.
+You can find out more about renewable energy on our Green Energy page.

 Apply for an energy efficiency grant